V4Fire/Core/src/core/semver/README.md

 # core/semver

-This module provides a function that compare string versions using semver strategy.
+This module provides a function to compare string versions by using semver strategy.

 ### Supported Comparisons

 > Note:
-> Module currently supports only a numeric comparison with x-ranges.
+> The module currently supports only a numeric comparison with x-ranges.
 Without `beta`, `alpha` or `rc` postfixes.

 - `==` equal
 - `^=` caret range